ahmadnourallah/pysploit-framework/README.md

 sudo apt-get install python-examples
 ```
 but in opensuse is called python-demo and in fedora/redhat is called python-tools > in both of them you can also use the packages manager to install the package
+#### installing python3
+the most of linux distro has python preinstalled but if you have old version you can install it using your packages manager or from the official website https://www.python.org/downloads/
 # Add your module
 we designed this framework to be easy to create your module all what you need is define three dictionarys and two functions :)
 you can read simple_sample.py file in samples directory for more informations